SaltineChips/endox/README.md

-Endox-Coin [EDX] integration/staging tree
+Endox-Coin [ENDOX] integration/staging tree
 =====================================

 http://www.endox-coincoin.com

-What is the Endox-Coin [EDX] Blockchain?
+What is the Endox-Coin [ENDOX] Blockchain?
 ---------------------------

-The Endox-Coin [EDX] Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
+The Endox-Coin [ENDOX] Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
-Endox-Coin [EDX] uses peer-to-peer blockchain technology developed by EndoxCoin to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
-Endox-Coin [EDX] is the name of open source software which enables the use of this protocol.
+Endox-Coin [ENDOX] uses peer-to-peer blockchain technology developed by EndoxCoin to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
+Endox-Coin [ENDOX] is the name of open source software which enables the use of this protocol.

 Specifications and General info